 The City of Amarillo is proud of its professional and progressive Police Department.
 The Amarillo Police Department provides police services to the citizens of Amarillo through both traditional police patrol and response and the use of specialized units and programs.
 The Police Department strives to be an effective and visible asset in protecting and serving the citizens of Amarillo.

 In September, 2017, the Texas Police Chief's Association (TPCA) announced that it had for the third time (previously in 2009 and 2013) inspected the Department's operations and facilities and again determined that the APD was operating in compliance with their Best Practices Recognition Program standards.
 This program helps ensure that the department continues to provide high quality, modern police service.

 Applications are being accepted for the 94th Amarillo Police Academy that will begin in June of 2019.
 Apply before November 30th.

 APD is now accepting applications for lateral transfers.
 Applications are due by November 2nd and the academy will begin on January 3rd, 2019.

 Academy Training Calendar

-The APD Crime Prevention Unit will be hosting the first Monthly Community Crime Prevention Program at the Downtown library on SE 4th Ave.
-The program will be about local scams that we are seeing in the community.
-It will start at 6:00 PM and be about 30 minutes long.
-There will be time after for questions and comments.
+The APD Crime Prevention Unit will be hosting the Monthly Community Crime Prevention Program for September at the Amarillo Police Department located at 200 SE 3rd Ave.
+The program will be over the 3 lines of defense for home and business security.
+We will discuss ways to better protect our property from criminals.
+The program will start at 6:00 PM.
+There will be time after for questions and discussion.
 We hope to see everyone there!

 New Amarillo Police Front Lobby/Desk hours: